GPUprobe/gpuprobe-daemon/README.md

 of GPU behavior via their interaction with the Cuda runtime API by leveraging eBPF uprobes.

+## Motivation

+GPU monitoring and debugging traditionally requires either heavyweight profiling tools like Nsight (which significantly impacts performance), or high-level monitoring solutions like DCGM (which lack granular insights into application behavior).
+This creates a gap for developers who need detailed GPU runtime information without the overhead of full profiling or code instrumentation.

+GPUprobe fills this gap by leveraging [eBPF](https://ebpf.io/) to provide:

+- Real-time memory leak detection at the CUDA runtime level
+- Kernel launch frequency tracking
+- Memory bandwidth utilization metrics

+The key advantage of GPUprobe's approach is that it requires zero modification to existing code bases.
+Whether you're running production ML pipelines, handling complex GPU computations, or debugging CUDA applications, GPUprobe can monitor multiple running processes calling the CUDA runtime API and provide granular insights without any changes to your CUDA kernels or application code.

+By hooking directly into the CUDA runtime API through eBPF uprobes, GPUprobe maintains a lightweight footprint while still offering detailed observability into GPU behavior - making it suitable for both development and production environments.
-This repo provides the source code for `gpuprobe-daemon` - a lightweight binary that collects data on the CUDA runtime by leveraging eBPF uprobes _(user-space probes)_.

-The project, although experimental, provides several cool features already which are described below.
+This repository provides the source code for `gpuprobe-daemon` - a lightweight binary that implements these capabilities.
+While the project is experimental, it already offers several powerful features described below.

 For information on building and running, refer to the [short guide](#building-and-running) on the subject.